Filling in a pool is a great option for those who are looking to get rid of their pool without the price tag of a complete pool removal.

 - Cons: more complications are possible compared to complete pool removal

-This method involves demolishing the pool completely, hauling away all the debris, and then filling and compacting the area with dirt, gravel, etc.
+This method involves demolishing the pool completely, hauling away all the debris, and then filling and compacting the area with dirt and/or gravel.

 - Pros: best option for maintaining or increasing property value